PhilipYip1988/python-tutorials/006_collections/readme.md

 ![074_tuples](./images/074_tuples.png)

-We see in the case of the ```tuple``` that we only have the functions which return a value and cannot access equivalents to any of the list functions which mutate the list.
+In the case of the ```tuple``` only the functions which return a value display and there are no equivalents to any of the list functions which mutate the list.

 A tuple can be indexed using ```[ ]``` brackets in the exact same manner as a list or a string: